openbmc/openbmc/poky/documentation/overview-manual/yp-intro.rst

 This section provides an introduction to the choices or development methods you have when setting up your Build Host.
-Depending on your particular workflow preference and the type of operating system your Build Host runs, several choices exist that allow you to use the Yocto Project.
+Depending on your particular workflow preference and the type of operating system your Build Host runs, you have several choices.

 .. note::